 The General Education Provisions Act (GEPA) is the law that contains general requirements applicable to most programs administered by the U.S. Department of Education.
 On October 20, 1994, the Improving America's Schools Act, Public Law 103-382, become law.
 The Act added a provision to the General Education Provisions Act (GEPA).
 Section 427 of GEPA (20 USC § 1228a - Equity for participants, teachers, and other program beneficiaries) requires an applicant for assistance under U.S. Department of Education programs to develop and describe in the grant application the steps it proposes to take to ensure equitable access to, and equitable participation in, its proposed project for participants, teachers, and other program beneficiaries with special needs.
-The purpose of Section 427 is to assist the Department in implementing its mission to ensure equal access to education and to promote educational excellence throughout the Nation, by-(1) ensuring equal opportunities to participate for all eligible participants, teachers, and other program beneficiaries in any project or activity carried out under an applicable program; and (2) promoting the ability of such participants, teachers, and beneficiaries to meet high standards.
+The purpose of Section 427 is to assist the Department in implementing its mission to ensure equal access to education and to promote educational excellence throughout the Nation, by-(1) ensuring equal opportunities to participate for all eligible participants, teachers, and other program; and (2) promoting the ability of such participants, teachers, and beneficiaries to meet high standards.
 A restatement of compliance with civil rights requirements is not sufficient to meet the requirements in section 427 of GEPA.